swyddfa/lsp-devtools/docs/pytest-lsp/howto/migrate-to-v1.rst

 Python Support
 --------------

-This release removes support for Python 3.8 and adds support for Python 3.13 and Python 3.14.
+This release removes support for

+- Python 3.8
+- Python 3.9

+and adds support for

+- Python 3.13
+- Python 3.14

 ``pytest``
 ----------